francoishernandez/OpenNMT-py/docs/source/FAQ.md

 # FAQ

+All the example YAML configurations are partial.
+To get an overview of what this YAML configuration is you can start by reading the [Quickstart](https://opennmt.net/OpenNMT-py/quickstart.html) section.

 ## How do I use Pretrained embeddings (e.g. GloVe)?

 This is handled in the initial steps of the `onmt_train` execution.